romabozhanovgithub/newspaper_app/README.md

 * Comment articles
 * Create, Review, Delete comments

-Sign up and sign in to create articles, create article to edit, review, delete and create comments
+Sign up and sign in to create articles, create article to edit, review, delete article and create comments